 26.And inasmuch as they said to leave the stump of the tree with its roots, your kingdom shall be secured for you until you know that Heaven rules.

-27.Therefore, O King, may my counsel be acceptable to you.
-Break off your sins by righteousness and your iniquities by showing mercy to the poor, if there may be a prolonging of your prosperity.”
+27.Now, O King, may my counsel be acceptable to you.
+Break off your sins by righteousness and your iniquities by showing mercy to the poor, if there may be a prolonging of your prosperity.’

 34.Then, at the end of the days, I, Nebuchadnezzar, lifted my eyes toward heaven, and my reason returned to me, and I blessed the Most High, and I praised and honored Him who lives forever, whose dominion is an eternal dominion, and His kingdom is from generation to generation.

-35.And all the inhabitants of the earth are accounted as nothing, and He acts according to His own will among the host of heaven and the inhabitants of the earth, and there is none who can stay His hand, or can say to Him, “What have you done?”
+35.And all the inhabitants of the earth are accounted as nothing, and He does according to His own will among the host of heaven and the inhabitants of the earth, and there is none who can stay His hand, or say to Him, ‘What have you done?’

 36.At the time my reason returned to me, the honor of my kingdom, my majesty, and my splendor also returned to me, and my counselors and my nobles sought me, and my kingdom was re-established, and surpassing greatness was added to me.

-2. Under the influence of the wine, Belshazzar commanded that the gold and silver vessels, which his father Nebuchadnezzar had taken from the temple which is in Jerusalem, be brought, so that the King and his nobles, his wives and his concubines, might drink from them.
+2. Under the influence of the wine, Belshazzar commanded that the gold and silver vessels which Nebuchadnezzar his father had taken from the temple in Jerusalem be brought, so that the king, and his nobles, and his wives, and his concubines might drink from them.

-3. Then they brought in the gold vessels that they had taken from the temple, which was the house of God that was in Jerusalem, and the King and his nobles, his wives and his concubines, drank from them.
+3. Then they brought in the gold vessels that they had taken from the temple, which was in the house of God that was in Jerusalem, and the king and his nobles, his wives and his concubines, drank from them.

 4. They drank the wine and praised the gods of gold, and silver, bronze, iron, wood, and stone.

-7. The King cried aloud for the astrologers, the Chaldeans, and the soothsayers to be brought in.
-The King answered and said to the wise men of Babylon, “Whosoever reads this writing and tells me its interpretation will be clothed in purple with a chain of gold around his neck, and he shall rule as third in the kingdom.”
+7. The king cried aloud for the astrologers, the Chaldeans, and the soothsayers to be brought in.
+And the king answered and said to the wise men of Babylon, “Whosoever reads this writing and tells me its interpretation will be clothed in purple with a chain of gold around his neck, and he shall rule as third in the kingdom.”

-8. Then all the King’s wise men came in, but they could not read the writing nor make known the interpretation to the King.
+8. Then all the king’s wise men went in, but they could not read the writing nor make known the interpretation to the king.

 14.And I have heard of you, that the spirit of the gods is in you, and light, and understanding, and excellent wisdom are found in you.

-15.And the wise men, the astrologers, were just now brought in before me that they should read this writing and make its interpretation known to me, but they could not show the interpretation of the thing.
+15.And the wise men and the astrologers were just now brought in before me to read this writing and make its interpretation known to me, but they could not show the interpretation of the thing.

 16.But I have heard of you, that you are able to give interpretations and to unravel riddles.
-If you are able to read the writing now and make its interpretation known to me, you shall be clothed with purple with a chain of gold around your neck, and you shall rule as third in the kingdom.”
+If you are able to read the writing now and make its interpretation known to me, you shall be clothed with the purple, with the chain of gold around your neck, and you shall rule as third in the kingdom.”

-18.O you King, the Most High God gave Nebuchadnezzar your father the kingdom, and greatness, and glory, and honor.
+18.O King, the Most High God gave Nebuchadnezzar, your father, the kingdom, and greatness, and glory, and honor.